proven-tactics-optimize-local-directory-listings

 The Role of Reviews in Local SEO

 Perhaps no aspect of local directory optimization has a more direct impact on customer decisions than reviews.
-According to Moz, review signals account for approximately 15% of local pack ranking factors, making them a critical component of your optimization strategy.
+Review signals account for approximately 15% of local pack ranking factors according to web standards research, making them a critical component of your optimization strategy.

 Positive reviews improve local search rankings while simultaneously building trust with potential customers.
 The volume, velocity, and recency of reviews all factor into their impact on your local SEO.
 Search engines prefer businesses with: